CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/16-Glossary.md

 **SOC 2**
 - **Definition**: System and Organization Controls 2, a security framework for service organizations
-- **Context**: mcp-ssh-orchestrator supports SOC 2 compliance requirements
+- **Context**: mcp-ssh-orchestrator provides security controls (audit logs, access control, encryption) that can support SOC 2 requirements.
+SOC 2 compliance is achieved through organizational certification, not by the tool itself.

 **SSH**
 - **Definition**: Secure Shell, a cryptographic network protocol for secure remote access